Westworld (TV series): Season 3

 The third season received a positive reception from critics, though reviews became more mixed during the second half.
-While the visuals, acting, score, and setting expansion were praised, the script, dialogue, pacing, and narrative received polarizing responses; the plot was considered to be barely possible to understand, with many believing Westworld had departed too far from the main plot.
+While the visuals, acting, score, and setting expansion were praised, the script, dialogue, pacing, and narrative received polarizing responses; the plot was considered barely possible to understand, with many believing Westworld had departed too far from the main plot.
 On Rotten Tomatoes, the season has an approval rating of 73% based on 223 reviews, with an average rating of 7.05/10.
 The site's critics consensus reads: "Westworld succeeds in rebooting itself by broadening its scope beyond the titular amusement park while tightening its storytelling clarity – although some may feel that the soul has been stripped from this machine in the process."
 On Metacritic, the season has a weighted average score of 64 out of 100, based on reviews from 23 critics, indicating "generally favorable reviews".

 CNN's Brian Lowry wrote that "the show has become increasingly incomprehensible, at least for anyone not willing to put in the work trying to remember all the assorted connections, further complicated by the fact that dying in Westworld is often not a permanent state of affairs, amid the questions about who's truly human and who actually isn't."
 Writing for Entertainment Weekly, Kristen Baldwin gave the series a "B−" and said: "After spending three seasons struggling through maddeningly complicated time-loops, it's time the writers let Dolores, Maeve, and Bernard control-alt-delete themselves", while Darren Franich wrote that series had "lost its way" and gave the season a "C".
 Reviewing the season finale for IndieWire, Ben Travers said: "Season 3 made a point of stripping away the rest of Westworlds building blocks: The park?
 Left behind.
 The maze?
 Gone.
 But the moral questions meant to keep you invested in the characters largely disappear, too.
 Season 3 doesn't bother developing its characters because it refuses to let them question the nature of their own reality."

 Season 4

 The fourth season received mixed reviews, with praise for the performances, soundtrack, and visuals, but criticism for the script and its incomprehensible plot.
-A few critics, however, found it a slight improvement to the third season.
-On Rotten Tomatoes, the season has an approval rating of 74% based on 58 reviews, with an average rating of 5.9/10.
+A mere few critics found it a slight improvement to the third season.
+On Rotten Tomatoes, the season has an approval rating of 75% based on 57 reviews, with an average rating of 5.9/10.
 The website's critical consensus reads: "Westworlds continued reliance on mystery will frustrate just as much as it intrigues, but this fourth season still offers plenty of gleaming and menacing insight into a brave new world."
 Metacritic assigned a score of 64 out of 100 based on 18 critics, indicating "generally favorable reviews".